 top-level query has succeeded,

 called first.
-The top level then prints the answer substitution and
+The top-level then prints the answer substition and

 residual constraints.
 While doing so, it searches for attributed